scolomar/dca/3-Networking/3-Load_balancing_and_DNS.md

 Kubernetes works in a very similar way though the configuration of the Kubernetes compose file will be a bit more complex.
 Kubernetes has the same features as Docker to handle the service traffic and transparent DNS resolution of service names.
 Docker is nevertheless monolithic meanwhile Kubernetes is modular.
-This implies that in Docker you can configure all the details in a service block of the Docker compose file meanwhile in Kubernetes you need to separatedly configure several independent objects (at least two Deployments and two Services):
+This implies that in Docker you can configure all the details in a service block of the Docker compose file meanwhile in Kubernetes you need to separatedly configure several independent objects (at least two Deployments and two Services).
+The following is a Kubernetes compose file functionally equivalent to the previous Docker compose file:
 ```
 apiVersion: apps/v1
 kind: Deployment